1. Make a plan

 We know that by switching to electric appliances, you'll save more in the long run – due to rising gas prices.

-As an example, converting an existing home with solar panels from running on gas to electric appliances, could save around $1,250 every year on energy bills.
+As an example, converting an existing home with solar panels from running on gas to electric appliances, could save over $1,000 every year on energy bills when you maximise the use of solar energy.

-If you haven’t switched to solar already, Solar Victoria rebates of $1,400 for rooftop solar (PV) or interest-free loans of up to $8,800 for solar batteries can also help you reduce the upfront costs involved.
+If you haven’t switched to solar already, a Solar Victoria rebates of $1,400 for rooftop solar (PV) plus an equivalent interest-free loan or interest-free loans of up to $8,800 for solar batteries can also help you reduce the upfront costs involved.

 So, while the financial incentives for going electric have never been stronger, there are some upfront costs that you’ll have to budget for.

-As at June 2023, you should expect to budget the following to purchase and install these electric appliances:
+As at June 2023, you could expect to budget the following to purchase and install these electric appliances.
+Installation costs can vary, and we recommend consulting with your retailer for a full understanding of the total costs involved:

 ---|---|